This post is in partnership with buybuy BABY, a brand I love. All opinions here are my own.

 3. BABY GEAR + TRAVEL ESSENTIALS

 Picking a stroller was way more stressful than it needed to be.
 Do not let this be the bane of your existence.
 It is just a stroller after all!
+But I do recommend doing your research and finding one that fits your lifestyle.
 We ended up getting a lightly used Stokke® Xplory® off of Craigslist and we absolutely LOVE it.
 Here is why: it rides so smoothly, it’s super easy to use, it’s higher than other strollers, and overall just very unique + extremely well made.
 We live in the city and use it practically every day.
 However, I do want to keep it real and forewarn you that a NEW one is basically the price of a used car.

 If you live in the city and you walk more than you drive, maybe consider splurging for an UPPAbaby® VISTA or a Stokke.
-But, if you don’t see yourself using your stroller 24/7, just go with something less expensive like the Maxi-Cosi® Adorra Stroller, or the Chicco® Bravo® Trio Travel System.
+But, if you don’t see yourself using your stroller 24/7, just go with something less expensive like the Maxi-Cosi® Adorra Stroller, or the Chicco® Viaro Travel System

 Stroller cover + netting